Didactic Program in Internal Medicine

 Morbidity & Mortality Review.
 Every month, 2 morbidity and mortality review conferences are held.
 Internal medicine residents are assigned to present the case and discuss aspects for improvement as part of the practice-based learning core competency.
 Cases are chosen by residents or attending faculty.

 Behavioral & Psychosocial Curriculum.
 Physician competency includes many aspects beyond knowledge and clinical skills.
 This includes integrity, respect, ethical behavior, compassion and empathy as embodied and demonstrated by the trainee as they participate in the care of patients and families with their colleagues.
 These values are incorporated into training primarily through faculty role models who demonstrate these qualities in their interactions with patients, family and colleagues.
 Under the guidance of faculty, additional didactic components contribute to competency in these areas.

 Tumor Conference.
 Biweekly Tumor Conferences are scheduled at each campus, sponsored by the Oncology Department.
 Trainees are required to attend while rotating on in-house medicine oncology services.

 All residents present journal club presentations and morbidity and mortality case conferences throughout their residency program.
-Each resident must complete at least two scholarly activity projects during residency, including but not limited to a case report, quality improvement project, or clinical research project.
-It is mandatory that all PGY-1s complete a scholarly project and present it as a poster presentation for the annual Henry Ford Hospital Research Symposium.
-As per ACGME requirements, residents will be required to work on a CQI (Clinical Quality Improvement) project during their 3 years of training.
+Each resident must complete at least two scholarly activity projects during residency, one during first year of residency and one between second and third year of residency.
+Scholarly activity includes, but is not limited to, case reports, quality improvement projects, or clinical research projects.
+It is mandatory that all PGY-1s complete a scholarly project and present it as a poster presentation for Henry Ford Hospital Research Forum each year.
+As per ACGME requirement, residents will be required to work on a CQI (Clinical Quality Improvement) project during their 3 years of training.
 Residents are greatly encouraged to present their scholarly work at local and national conferences.
-Opportunities for reimbursement are available.